a16n-dev/702-project/frontend/README.md

 yarn start
 ```

+If running the backend server from the different port, make sure to update the url in the `.env` file

 ## Levels

 The user plays through multiple levels, and can control different UI elements in each level.
 The levels are defined in `src/common/levels.tsx`.